Tehuacalco: Location

-The site is located in state of Guerrero, near the state capital of Chilpancingo, near the Mexico City-Acapulco highway.
+The site is located in the state of Guerrero, near the state capital of Chilpancingo, near the Mexico City-Acapulco highway.
 The closest communities are La Haciendita, Camizal de la Vía, El Potrero and Garrapatas, which belong to the Camizal de la Vía ejidos, with the largest nearby community being Tierra Colorada.
 The environment of the area is deciduous tropical forest, whose trees lose most of their leaves during the dry season in the fall and winter.

 History

 The name of the site comes from the Nahuatl phrase “tehuacalli” which refers to holes bored into stones to be used for ritual purposes.
 It can be interpreted various ways such as “place of the stone box,” “house of priests” or “house of the sacred water”.

 While mostly associated with the Yopes, it is not completely certain.
 There may have been Yopime or even Tlapaneca settlements here as well.
 Occupation of the site began around 400CE with its height between 650 and 1100CE.
 At this time, the population center covered about eighty hectares and the ceremonial center covered twelve.
 Most of the structures were built when the Toltecs were at the height of their influence.
 The Yopes of Tehuacalco were sedentary farmers with different social classes with classes of rulers and priests on top, followed by warriors, merchants and artisans.
 The diet consists of meat from hunting and corn.
 The Yopes thought of the mountains as repositories of water and seeds.
 These mountains were worshipped as a way to ensure good harvests.
 The sun was thought to be devoured by a monster at the end of the day and had to fight in the underworld to arise the next morning.
 It was considered obligatory to “feed” the sun to help it return.